quickwit-oss/quickwit/quickwit/quickwit-control-plane/README.md

 # Quickwit Control Plane

 The Control Plane is responsible for scheduling indexing tasks to indexers.
-It suscribes to all metastore events to keep an up to date view of the list of tasks that should be running on the cluster.
+Its role is to ensure that the cluster is correctly running all indexing tasks on each indexer.

 An indexing task is simply identified by a couple `(IndexId, SourceId)`.

-Its role is to ensure that the cluster is correctly running all indexing tasks, each on single node.
+## Scheduling algorithm

+The control plane subscribes to all metastore events to keep an up to date the list of indexing tasks that should be running on the cluster.

-On startup, or when a metastore event is received, it computes the list of indexing tasks.
+On startup, or when a metastore event is received, the scheduler computes the list of indexing tasks.
-It then applies a placement algorithm to decide which node should be running each indexing task.
-The result of this placement is called the physical indexing plan, and associated each node to a list of indexing task.
+It then applies a placement algorithm to decide which indexer should be running each indexing task.
+The result of this placement is called the physical indexing plan, and associated each indexer to a list of indexing tasks.

-The control plane then emits gRPC to the nodes that are not already following their assigned part of the indexing plan.
+The control plane then emits gRPC to the indexers that are not already following their assigned part of the indexing plan.

+## Control loop

-All nodes report their currently running plan via chitchat.
+Each indexer reports its currently running plan via chitchat.
-A control loop makes sure that this cluster state matches the currently adopted plan.
+A control loop makes sure that this cluster state matches the latest applied plan.
-If a divergence is observed (for instance, if a node leaves the cluster), or if a node node reports not being running a given pipeline, the control plane will take the necessary actions. (respectively recompute the physical plan or reapply the plan).
+If a divergence is observed (for instance, if a node leaves the cluster), or if a node reports not being running a given pipeline, the control plane will take the necessary actions (respectively recompute the physical plan or reapply the plan).

+Read more in the [`Scheduler`](./src/scheduler.rs#L66) rust docs.

 ```mermaid
 flowchart TB